Exploring Shakespearean Tragedy:

 Chapter 1: Introduction

-Shakespearean Tragedy as a Sub-Form of Tragedy
+Shakespearean Tragedy: A Sub-Form of Tragedy

-And since our idea of Shakespearean tragedic rhetoric was revolutionarily different from what literary theory had dictated for tragedy, it was only wise for us to check our thinking by continuing our previous practice of empirical testing for the special language of long-term comedy, what George Meredith called Humor of the Mind.
+And since our idea of Shakespearean tragedic rhetoric was revolutionarily different from what Classical literary theory had dictated for tragedy, it was only wise for us to check our thinking by continuing our previous practice of empirical testing for the special language of long-term comedy, what George Meredith called Humor of the Mind.

 We’d only run one empirical test of tragedic language before writing In Search of Shakespearean Tragedy (ISST).
 It was a slender empirical reed to lean on, but even a single empirical test produced multiple high-confidence proofs that our idea of Shakespeare’s tragedic language had reality about it.
 Since the publication of ISST, more empirical testing has well confirmed this validation of our theory.

-So along with an empirically-demonstrated definition of Shakespeare’s special tragedic language, we then also posited that Greek tragedy, far from being the everlasting standard against which all tragedy must be judged, was much better thought about as simply a Greek sub-genre, well explored by Aristotle, but standing alongside rather than standing over Shakespeare.
-Shakespeare is a lousy Greek tragedic dramatist.
-But then, he evidently had no intention whatsoever of being a Greek tragedic dramatist.
+Having established an empirically-demonstrated definition of Shakespeare’s special tragedic language, we then also posited that Greek tragedy, far from being the everlasting standard against which all tragedy must be judged, was much better thought about as simply a Greek sub-genre—well explored by Aristotle, but standing alongside rather than standing over Shakespeare.

 Aristotle never got to see Shakespeare, or for that matter other modern variants of tragedy—Eugene O’Neill’s, or Frank Norris’, or Henry James’, or Arthur Miller’s, simply to name a number of American variants.
 He did have an intimate knowledge of Greek tragedies from the Golden Age of Athens.
+But Aristotle can’t be held to account for not writing about tragedy as if he knew everything that was to follow over the next 23 centuries.

-So Aristotle can’t be held to account for not writing about tragedy as if he knew everything that was to follow over the next 23 centuries.
 Limited though his experience was, Aristotle nevertheless said things that endure.
 Some of them endured to be used against Shakespeare and Shakespearean achievement.
 That wasn’t Aristotle’s doing.
 And some of what Aristotle said did what the Greeks did best: to think in abstractions to logical conclusions.

-In previous work, we had considered Aristotle’s definition of tragedy in Section 6 of the Poetics to be essentially two symbiotic definitions, a formal definition followed by an emotive definition.
+In previous work, we had considered Aristotle’s definition of tragedy in Section 6 of the Poetics to be essentially two symbiotic definitions: a formal definition followed by an emotive definition.
 The formal definition started with tragedy as an action of a hero greater than ourselves but possessing a single tragic flaw.
 The emotive definition was only a few pungent words long, ending with the idea that tragedy moved to accomplish the purgation of pity and fear.

 In Search of Shakespearean Tragedy, however, presents Aristotle’s definition as a three-stage definition.
 The first stage was descriptive of the action itself; the second stage, also terribly briefly put, described the special language and other dramatic embellishments working with that language; and the third stage considered the affects of the first two stages on the audience, the immediate affects during the performance and the final affect, purgation, which is the abiding affect of Greek tragedy.

-Put even more simply, whatever tragedy portrays, it does so with the second element of special language and allied affects, and it is the combination of the portrayal and the special language affects that create both momentary emotions throughout the performance and an enduring final summing up thought-emotion which is the play’s “power” or in Greek, its dynamis.
+Put even more simply, whatever tragedy portrays, it does so with the second element of special language and allied affects, and it is the combination of the portrayal and the special language affects that create both momentary emotions throughout the performance and an enduring final summing up thought-emotion which is the play’s “power,” or in Greek, its dynamis.

-In Search of Shakespearean Tragedy spends chapters on what Shakespearean tragedy portrays and whole chapters on what the special language of Shakespearean tragedy is (and what we had found out about that special language in first-round empirical testing).
+In Search of Shakespearean Tragedy spends chapters on what Shakespearean tragedy portrays and whole chapters on what the special language of Shakespearean tragedy is (as well as what we had found out about that special language in first-round empirical testing).
 From the special language itself (which can be assumed in a competent performance to be allied with all sorts of other dramatic stage devices that actors and directors have developed through the ages) and from that language in combination with the portrayal, we can say a good deal about how we are supposed to feel moment by moment throughout the play.
 For example, how are we supposed to feel when Brutus stabs Caesar in Julius Caesar?
 It rather depends on what Brutus says and has said and on how he has said it.

 But so far, that does not say what the dynamis of Julius Caesar is, how we as a well-trained, sensitive audience should feel-think long after we have left the playhouse.
 We made some attempt to define that dynamis in In Search of Shakespearean Tragedy, but we indicated that these points were only an approximation which would have to be worked out more fully in practical criticism of individual Shakespearean tragedies.